ZeroInfinite/fta-devops/mobile-devops/articles/hockey-app.md

     ![Screenshot](media/hockey-app/vsts-ha-26.png)

-11. Update the Sign and Align APK task to use the decrypted keystore file.
-In this case, we are using secret environment variables in VSTS, however these values can be stored in Key Vault as well.
+11. Update the Sign and Align APK task to use the decrypted keystore file as well as the keystore and alias keys retrieved from Key Vault.

     ![Screenshot](media/hockey-app/vsts-ha-27.png)